Combating Ageism in Health Care

 Challenges of Direct Measurement

-Directly measuring every individual's specific traits or readiness without using age is often not feasible, making age a necessary and efficient proxy.
+Directly measuring every person's specific traits or readiness without using age is often not feasible, making age a necessary and efficient proxy.

 Consequences of Ageism on Health Care Outcomes

-The consequences of ageism are severe and adversely affect patient outcomes.
+The consequences of ageism are serious and adversely affect patient outcomes.
 It can result in unmet health care needs, reduced quality of life and higher mortality rates among older adults.
-Furthermore, ageism can damage the patient-provider relationship, leading to miscommunication and distrust.
-The effects of ageism may include:
+Ageism can alsodamage the patient-provider relationship, leading to miscommunication and distrust.
+Effects of ageism include:

 1. 1